OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Method

-{\bf Encoders\quad} Unlike FineGAN, our framework requires the use of encoders.
-There are three matching encoders: the background encoder $E_{bg}$, the content encoder $E_{p}$, and the style encoder $E_{c}$.
-They run in semi-parallel to predict both the latent codes ($\vv_{bg},\vv_p,\vv_c, \vz$) of an input image and the underlying one-hot vectors ($\ve_{bg},\ve_p,\ve_c$).
-All encoders are fed with image $I$ as input and the background encoder is also fed with the mask $I_m$.
-Since there is no annotated mask, the mask is produced according to Eq.~\ref{eq:Gfg12} by the foreground generator, when fed by the encoding produced by the content and style encoders.
+{\bf Encoders\quad} Unlike FineGAN, which performs only the generation task, our method requires the use of encoders.
+We introduce three encoders: background encoder $E_{bg}$, shape encoder $E_{p}$, and style encoder $E_{c}$.
+They run in semi-parallel to predict both the latent codes ($v_{bg},v_p,v_c, z$) of an input image and the underlying one-hot vectors ($e_{bg},e_p,e_c$).
+All encoders are fed with image $I$ as input.
+The background encoder is also fed with the mask $I_m$.
+During image reconstruction, there is no initial image mask, therefore it first has to be generated by encoding the shape and style features and applying the foreground generator.
+The lack of ground-truth mask is why the encoders do not run fully in parallel.
+In addition, the background and shape encoders also produce bypass tensors ($B_{bg},B_{fg}$) to be used as skip connections between the encoders and the generators.